 What is Respond with Resilience™?

-Respond with Resilience™ Psychological Wellness for Emergency Services First Responders is a proactive, prevention-oriented resilience skills class directed to Peer Support Team members of emergency response departments.
-The class teaches skills designed to shield emergency responders from the negative effects of stressful incidents and situations while developing mental toughness and supporting overall well-being in all facets of the responder’s life.
-In development by PilotLight Resilience Resources offers the class in two formats: a one-day in-person 8-hour class, or a virtual (over Zoom) class that is delivered in three 3-hour sessions (for a total of 9 hours).
+Respond with Resilience™ Psychological Wellness for Emergency Services First Responders is a proactive, prevention-oriented resilience skills class.
+The class teaches skills designed to help shield emergency responders from the negative effects of stressful incidents and situations while developing mental toughness and supporting overall well-being in all facets of the responder’s life.
+PilotLight Resilience Resources offers the class in two formats: a one-day in-person 8-hour class, or a virtual (over Zoom) class that is delivered in three 3-hour sessions (for a total of 9 hours).

 Is resilience teachable and learnable?

 Psychological resilience is the process of adapting in positive and productive ways to situations involving adversity or risk.
 We are born with a natural ability to be resilient.
 Nevertheless, when circumstances hinder the ability to act in resilient ways, such as when someone is subjected to repeated trauma, a set of teachable skills can restore and strengthen the mental toughness and flexibility needed to be resilient.
 Likewise, resilience skills can be taught proactively to prepare individuals to respond productively in the face of life’s challenges.

 Why can the emergency response community benefit from learning and practicing resilience skills?

 Emergency responders routinely face severe work-related stresses.
 Violent, gruesome incidents are a well-documented, unavoidable part of the job.
 The stress of the job often gets carried home and affects significant others and other family members.
 Stress that originates at home or in other areas of life can also be carried to the emergency responder job.
 The risks for behavioral health problems associated with these accumulated stresses include absenteeism, burnout, depression, sleep disturbance, anxiety, alcoholism, substance abuse, post-traumatic stress disorder (PTSD) and suicide.

 Emergency responders may become vulnerable at any time during their career, though studies have found elevated risk for behavioral health problems early in a firefighting career, as well as at the end of the career, in retirement.

 Resilience training is a prevention-oriented effort to shield emergency responders from the negative effects of stressful incidents and situations while developing mental toughness and flexibility to support overall well-being in all facets of the responder’s life.